 The first step in the program involves Interchange Support Workers spending time in the student’s school environment to gain an understanding of their unique personality, interests and abilities.
 Students are then invited to take part in inclusive community activities tailored to each student’s individual goals, interests and abilities with support from their Support Workers.

 At the conclusion of the program the student can choose to continue receiving support from Interchange if they wish.
 Interchange will develop an individualised program in consultation with the student’s family and their school, which aligns with goals and builds on the specific behavioural and communication programs.
 This process gives students and their families peace of mind as they leave school with a clear picture of who will be supporting them and what that support will look like.

-Interchange has vacancies available for 2016 school leavers who are interested in taking part in their Seamless Transition program.
-Please contact Jess Brodie-Hall on 0404 017 385 or email firstname.lastname@example.org to register your interest or for further information.
+For more information on Interchange’s seamless transitions program, please contact Jess Brodie-Hall on 0404 017 385 or email firstname.lastname@example.org to register your interest or for further information.

 For more information about the range of services and support Interchange provides, visit their website.

 4 year-old Theodore Legg can now enjoy the community with his family and friends thanks to his customised trike from Telethon.

 Theo has autism and a genetic disorder which causes muscle weakness and makes it difficult for him to participate in activities without assistance.
 Theo’s mum, Sharon, said that his health issues had limited his ability to enjoy an active outdoor lifestyle with his family.